 1 teaspoon cheese salt (optional)

-2. Heat the milk to 90°F (32° C) over medium-low heat, stirring constantly.
+Heat the milk to 90°F (32° C) over medium-low heat, stirring constantly.
 Remove the pot from the heat and gently stir in the diluted rennet with an up-and-down motion for 30 seconds.
+(We use a potato masher to move the milk up and down.)
 Cover the pot and leave undisturbed for five minutes.

-5. Scoop out the curds with a slotted spoon and put into a 2 quart microwaveable bowl.
+Scoop out the curds with a slotted spoon and put into a 2 quart microwaveable bowl.
 Press the curds gently with your hands, pouring off as much whey as possible.
-Reserve the whey.
-(You can use the whey to make ricotta cheese.)

 ***If you do not have a microwave:

-After step 5, heat the reserved whey on the stove top to at least 175°F. Add 1/4 cup of cheese salt to the whey.
+After step 6, heat the reserved whey on the stove top to at least 175°F (80°C).
+Add 1/4 cup of cheese salt to the whey (you could probably substitute kosher salt, but cheese salt is best).
 Shape the curd into one or more balls, put them in a ladle or strainer, and dip them into the hot whey for several seconds.
 Knead the curd with spoons or gloved hands between each dip and repeat this process several times until the curd is smooth and pliable.
 Please be careful!
 This is really hot, and working with more liquid increase the risk of getting splashed!
-If you use the non-microwave method, you cannot use the whey to make the Ricotta from Heaven, because the whey will contain too much salt.

-6. Microwave the curds on high for 1 minute.
+Microwave the curds on high for 1 minute.
 Drain off all excess whey.
-Gently fold the cheese over an over with your hands or a spoon.
+Gently fold the cheese over an over (as in kneading bread) with your hands or a spoon.
 This distributes the heat evenly throughout the cheese, which will not stretch until it is too hit to touch (145°F (63°C) inside the curd).
 Rubber kitchen gloves are very handy at this stage.

-You can pull this mozzarella cheese into strips or strings – think “homemade string cheese”.
+With some experimentation, I found you can pull this mozzarella cheese into strips or strings – think “homemade string cheese”.
 Pull the strips, drop them in the water to cool, then pack them tightly in a Pyrex container or wrap in plastic wrap.
+They’re not as pretty as the store bought ones, but they work just the same.

 Optional Lipase Powder